Bray-D/MOSFET-Controller/README.md

 # Purpose
 The purpose of this project was to control a DC motor using a MOSFET and microcontroller (MCU).
 The MCU interrupts power flow to the motor to control the number of revolutions.
-It does notT control the speed of the motor.
+It does not control the speed of the motor.
 This project is applicable to, but not limited to, small pump controls, solenoid driving, remote-controlled devices, and DC motor control.